idaholab/blackbear/doc/content/source/materials/NEMLStress.md

 conda install moose-petsc moose-tools boost
 ```

-Once the above Conda environment is set-up, the custom libMesh library containing boost is built using the script and options previously described above.
+Once the above Conda environment is set up, the custom libMesh library containing boost is built using the script and options previously described above.

 ## Example Input Syntax